stack-of-tasks/pinocchio/_includes/doc/install-source.md

 export CMAKE_PREFIX_PATH=/usr/local:$CMAKE_PREFIX_PATH
 ```

-:warning: please check the path you're adding in PYTHONPATH.
+Please check the path you're adding in PYTHONPATH.
 Depending on your system, it might use `pythonX` or
-`pythonX.Y`, and `site-packages` or `dist-packages` :warning:
+`pythonX.Y`, and `site-packages` or `dist-packages`.

 You may directly add those lines to your `$HOME/.bashrc` for a persistent configuration.